leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - [WP-CLI](https://wp-cli.org/)
 - The WordPress export tool

-I'll explain why and how I'm using each of these, and point to the appropriate files on my repo.
+I'll explain why and how I'm using these, and point to the appropriate files on my repo.

+### Lando

 The Lando websever is hosted under [`webservers/graphql-api-for-wp`](https://github.com/leoloso/PoP/tree/master/webservers/graphql-api-for-wp), and it has [this configuration](https://github.com/leoloso/PoP/blob/master/webservers/graphql-api-for-wp/.lando.yml):